bgruey/large-file-uploader/README.md

 Largely academic in that this works as needed (probably).

+### Cancel and resume and musing questions

+Some of the background work is done for this, but it's not used yet.

+The main loop would need to check if the `cancel` button was pressed, and stop if so.

+We'd also need to check if only part of a chunk was written to the appending file, else we get corrupted data.
+Maybe make this call during the start step and truncate any remainder data?
+Or maybe PHP doesn't stop a script if a request is canceled/reloaded, so it might not be an issue.
+It would still complete the `file_put_contents` action.

+If someone hits reload on the browser during a request, would some of the chunk data get lost, and would the server recognize that?
+Maybe the first check is to tell the server expected chunk length--although shouldn't that be handled by content-length headers?

 ### Checksum each chunk

 In the `upload_in_chenks` loop, we want to take a checksum of the chunk,